 The Governance Committee regularly considers the size and composition of the Board and assesses whether the composition appropriately aligns with the Company's evolving business and strategic needs.
 We are committed to having a Board that reflects diverse perspectives.
 The Governance Committee charter requires the Board and its third-party consultants to consider female representation and diversity as one of several factors in its search process.
-The Governance Committee Chair roles, to maintain relevant expertise and depth of experience.
+The Governance Committee also considers succession planning in light of anticipated retirements, and for Board and Committee Chair roles, to maintain relevant expertise and depth of experience.
 As a result of our ongoing refreshment and diversity efforts, the Board added one new director in 2021, who is a member of a visible minority group, and two female directors in 2023, one of whom is a member of a visible minority group.